-The REACH-OUT Poster Forum is an annual event to showcase student, resident, and staff research.
-Current OU-Tulsa students, fellows, residents, or staff are welcome to submit abstracts to the forum.

-Students, fellows, residents, students, or staff may submit an abstract through the REACH-OUT Poster Forum submission website (see link below).
+The REACH-OUT Poster Forum (Research Expo About Community and Health at OU-Tulsa) is an annual event to showcase student, resident, and staff research.
+Current OU-Tulsa students, fellows, residents, or staff are welcome to submit abstracts to the forum through the REACH-OUT Poster Forum submission website (see link below).

-All abstracts should be reviewed by your faculty mentor before you submit.
+All abstracts should be reviewed by your faculty mentor or advisor before you submit.
 If you are unsure of who that is, check with your department chair or advisor.